OceanGNS/PGPT/README.md

 Once the `run.sh` script is done, there will be 1 new directory in the mission directory, `nc`, which includes the netCDF files for each profile in the format `gliderName-fileNameXXXX_processingMode.nc` and a trajectory file that combines all the profiles in the format `gliderName_processingMode_trajectory.nc`.

-### Sharing Results

-Once the toolbox run is completed or if it runs every day for realtime data, the user can set a shell script to download new data (for example from SFMC) and upload the data to an FTP server or a GDAC.
+Once the toolbox has run, the user can set a shell script to upload the data to an FTP server or a GDAC.
+Similarly the user can setup a script to sync the directory with the glider remote server (e.g. SFMC) and re-run the toolbox whenever there is new data to be processed.

 ## 4. Docker Image